 “When we looked at other brands of automated milking equipment, I was even more convinced Lely was the right company because of its relentless desire to build a better product for the benefit of the cow and the dairy producer,” Jonathon Postma said.
 The Lely support team and knowledge exceeded that of other brands.
 I’ve got confidence in Lely’s ability to support us.”

 The cost of inputs, California regulations and the labor market have been challenges for the Postmas.
 Because of this, they are looking to redirect their time away from employee recruiting and training in order to maximize staff abilities, manage the farm enterprise and optimize the herd.
-Milking robots, though an investment, can quickly pay for themselves through labor savings and increased production.
+Robotic cow milking, though an investment, can quickly pay for itself through labor savings and increased production.

 “We feel the addition of Lely robots will help us decrease the cost of operations and help us pay off the new barn more quickly,” Jonathon Postma said.
 “In addition, we hope to decrease the stress on cows and increase production.
 I look forward to having more time to focus on the cows.”